RedisLabs/redislabs-docs/content/platforms/kubernetes/pod-scheduling.md

       topologyKey: kubernetes.io/hostname
 ```

-or you could avoid placing Redis Enterprise nodes with other databases:
+or you can add `local/role: database` to prevent Redis Enterprise nodes from being scheduled with other databases:

 ```yaml
 apiVersion: app.redislabs.com/v1